 Not only do cold hands work more slowly than warm hands, spending too much time in the cold can lead to cold exposure.

 Symptoms of cold exposure include heavy shivering, uncomfortable coldness, numbness, aching, severe fatigue, confusion, drowsiness and/or euphoria.
 If you witness or experience these symptoms immediate medical advice should be sought.

 Cold weather also increases the risk of hand-arm vibration syndrome, so keep your hands and arms warm when using vibratory equipment such as drills, nails guns and even hand tools, such as hammers, and take regular breaks.
 Gloves should be worn when the temperature is below 4°C.

 Water resistant footwear with enhanced slip resistance is also a good idea, as is reflective PPE to improve visibility.

 Take plenty of breaks in heated areas with hot drinks and consider job rotation to limit exposure to the cold.

-The Work at Height Regulations 2005 state that work should not be carried out if weather conditions could endanger the health and safety of workers.
+The Work at Height Regulations 2005 govern all roofing work.
+They state that work should not be carried out if weather conditions could endanger the health and safety of workers.

 Mortar should not be used at below 2°C, so use dry fix wherever possible.